-Human relationships are often dominated by comparisons and competitions, from the early years of our lives.
+Human relationships are often dominated by comparisons and competition from the early years of our lives.

-This is what the Fourth Habit is all about – transforming life into a cooperative field instead of a competition.
+This is what habit 4 thinks winning is all about – transforming life into a cooperative field instead of a competition using the best habits.

-The idea is to have the courage to seek mutual benefit from all human interactions instead of having winners on the one side and losers on the other.
+The idea behind “think win-win,” i.e., habit 4 is to have the courage to seek mutual benefit from all human interactions instead of having winners on the one side and losers on the other.

-Achieving that Win-Win pattern of interacting with the others is more than just being nice or finding a quick fix, and finding a Win Win solution is often not easy.
+Achieving a “win win” way of interacting with others is more than just being nice or looking for a quick fix.
+A win-win solution isn’t easy.

-The Fourth Habit has a profound impact on the quality of your relationships.
-It helps build long lasting trust that will make all interactions a lot easier.
+Habit 4 has a profound impact on the quality of your relationships.
+It helps build long-lasting trust that will make all interactions a lot easier.